DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 - difference of the two datasets
 - remove from the first dataset the second one
 - remove from the second datsaset the first one

+## intent:joke
+- tell me a joke
+- let's joke
+- joke
+- Can you tell me a joke?

 ## intent:chitchat
 - interesting datasets